joergmlpts/olympus-wifi/README.md

 ## Connect Camera to Wifi

-The user's manual explains best how wifi mode is entered by a particular Olympus camera.
+The user's manual explains best how wifi mode is entered for a particular Olympus camera.
 Generally, wifi needs to be enabled in the camera settings and set to "private".
 Then, to enter wifi mode, on a TG-5 press and hold the "Menu" button.
 Beside a QR code, the camera display shows its SSID (wireless